 You MUST also complete a Parent Education Class.
-Deadlines: You must pay the Parent Education fee when you file your Petition, unless your fees have been waived.
-You should complete Parent Education before your first hearing.
+Deadlines: You must pay a Parent Education fee when you file your Answer, unless your fees have been waived.
+You should complete Parent Education before the first hearing.
 If you do not, your case may be delayed.

-C. If you are requesting SPOUSAL SUPPORT, (alimony); IN ADDITION to the Group 1 forms you MUST also complete and file:
+C. If you are requesting SPOUSAL SUPPORT; IN ADDITION to the Group 1 forms you MUST also complete and file: